dictation-toolbox/Caster/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue or bug)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] Renamed existing command phrases (we discourage this without a strong rationale).

 ## Checklist